 Fourth, partly based on Pfennig and colleagues [7], we tested if tadpoles from the two selective environments had diverged in their ability to capture shrimp; i.e., the time tadpoles took them to eat a standard quantity of live shimp (this previous work also suggested that shrimp eating time can serve as a measure of the quality of carnivore phenotypes produced [7]).
 To do so, we placed five tadpoles from nine allopatric and five sympatric sibships individually into opaque 3oz Dixie cups.
 We then gave each tadpole three adult brine shrimp and recorded the amount of time it took an individual to consume all three shrimp.
 We continuously observed tadpoles for the first 60 minutes and then checked the cups every 15 minutes for the next five hours.
 Individuals that did not finish their shrimp were assigned the conservative estimate of 360 minutes.
-Our response variables were time to eat first shrimp and time to eat all shrimp.
-For each variable, we compared a null model only containing the random effect 'sibship' with a full model that retained this random effect and also included 'selective environment' (i.e., allopatry or sympatry) as a fixed effect.
+Our response variables was time to eat all shrimp.
+We compared a null model only containing the random effect 'sibship' with a full model that retained this random effect and also included 'selective environment' (i.e., allopatry or sympatry) as a fixed effect.
 In this case, models were fit with a Poisson distribution.
 We also determined if variation in shrimp capture time differed between the two selective environments using a Levene's test.
 If refinement has occurred, we would expect lower variation for sympatric tadpoles compared to that of allopatric tadpoles.